baocongchen/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how the final choice of HOG parameters was settled.

-I use `GridSearchCV` to find the best C value ranging from 0.5 to 10.
-I use `LinearSVC` model, so there's no need to adjust the kernel
+The parameters I tested with different color space such as `RGB`, `YUV`, and `YCrCb`. `YCrCb` yields the best performance and accuracy.
+I also tested a few combinations of orientation, pixels per cell, cells per block.
+The best accuracy I have achieved is 99.21%.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how a classifier is trained using my selected HOG features and color features.

-I trained a linear SVM using...
+I trained a linear SVM using `LinearSVC`.
+I define the following functions for feature extraction
+- `bin_spatial`: extracts raw pixels
+- `color_hist`: extracts color histogram
+- `get_hog_features`: extracts hog features

-###Sliding Window Search
+### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+#### 1. Describe how a sliding window search was implemented.

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search window positions from y=400 to y=700 at different scales.
+The images of these windows are passed to prediction model to detect cars.
+I choose xy overlapping that yields the most true positives and least false positives.
 ![alt text][image3]

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+#### 2. Show some examples of test images to demonstrate how the pipeline is working, and what I have done to optimize the performance of the classifier.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---